Jubayer-Ahmed-Sajid/Pet-adoption-client-site/README.md

 - **Admin Dashboard:**
   - Admins have special privileges to manage all user-added content.
   - Admins can edit, update, or delete pets, donation campaigns, and user accounts.
+  - Admin can make any normal use to admin
+  - Admin can See the all users logged in the website
+  - Admin can delete any user any time

 ## Technologies Used